-Leveraging four decades of expertise: We define customer success as making steady progress toward repayment and avoiding falling behind on or putting off payments.
-With customer success and default prevention as our top priorities, we apply data-driven outreach that draws from our more than 40 years of experience.
-Our strategists employ risk modeling to pinpoint struggling borrowers and deploy resources where needed.
-By tailoring our approach to each borrower's unique situation - e.g., recent graduates, students re-entering school, those experiencing hardships or those with student debt but no degree - we help ensure industry-leading outcomes, as evidenced by a default rate that is 37 percent lower than all other servicers.
-Nine times out of 10, when we can reach federal loan customers who have missed payments, we can identify a solution to help them avoid default.
+Leveraging four decades of expertise: We apply data-driven strategies that draw from our more than 40 years of experience.
+Our strategists employ risk modeling to identify struggling borrowers and deploy resources where needed.
+By tailoring our approach to borrowers' unique situations - e.g., recent graduates, students reentering school, those experiencing hardships or those with student debt but no degree - we help ensure leading outcomes.
+Nine times out of 10, when we reach federal loan customers who have missed payments, we identify a solution to help them avoid default.

-Getting borrowers into the right payment plans: We help customers understand the complex array of federal loan repayment options so they can make informed choices about the plans that are aligned with their financial circumstances and goals.
-We promote awareness of federal repayment plan options, including Income-Driven Repayment ("IDR"), through more than 162 million communications annually, including mail, email, phone calls, videos and text messages.
-As a result, we continue to lead in enrolling customers in affordable income-driven repayment plans: nearly one in three federal student borrowers and more than half of student loan balances serviced by Navient for the government were enrolled in an IDR plan (excluding loan types ineligible for the plans).
+Getting borrowers into the right payment plans: We help customers understand the wide range of federal loan repayment options so they can make informed choices about the plans that align with their financial circumstances and goals.
+We promote awareness of federal repayment plan options, including Income-Driven Repayment ("IDR"), through more than 150 million communications annually, including mail, email, phone calls, videos and text messages.
+As a result, we continue to lead in enrolling customers in affordable repayment plans: more than half of student loan balances serviced by Navient for the government were enrolled in an IDR plan (excluding loan types ineligible for the plans).
 We also help borrowers understand that options lengthening their repayment term may increase the total cost of their loans, while reminding them that they may pay extra or switch repayment plans at any time.

 Leading the industry: Navient is a leader in recommending policy reforms that would enhance the student loan program.
-For example, we have recommended improving financial literacy and simplifying federal loan repayment options - reforms that we believe would make a meaningful difference for millions of Americans with student loans and encourage college completion.
+For example, we have recommended improving financial literacy before borrowing, simplifying federal loan repayment options and encouraging college completion - reforms that we believe would make a meaningful difference for millions of Americans.

 In 2009, we pioneered the creation of a loan modification program to help Private Education Loan borrowers needing additional assistance.
-As of December 31, 2017, \$2.7 billion of our Private Education Loans were enrolled in this interest rate reduction program, helping customers through more affordable monthly payments while making progress in repaying their principal loan balance.
+As of December 31, 2018, \$1.8 billion of our Private Education Loans were enrolled in this interest rate reduction program, helping customers through more affordable monthly payments while making progress in repaying their principal loan balance.

-We continually make enhancements designed to help our customers, drawing from a variety of inputs including customer surveys, analysis of customer inquiries and complaint data, regulator commentary and website activity.
-We regularly use customer and employee research panels to gather real-time feedback to inform enhancements underway.
+We continually make enhancements designed to help our customers, drawing from a variety of inputs including customer surveys, research panels, analysis of customer inquiries and complaint data, and regulator commentary.

-Our Office of the Customer Advocate, established in 1997, offers escalated assistance to customers who request it.
+Our Office of the Customer Advocate, established in 1997, offers escalated assistance to customers.
 We are committed to working with customers and appreciate customer comments, which, combined with our own customer communication channels, help us improve the ways we assist our customers.

-We also continue to offer free resources to help customers and the general public build knowledge on personal finance topics.
-We offer Path to Success, a series of interactive financial literacy videos, and Career Playbook, a career development video series.
+We also continue to offer free resources to help customers and the general public build knowledge on personal finance topics, including articles, videos and online tools.
 We also conduct a national research study, Money Under 35, that measures the financial health of Americans ages 22 to 35.

-We take seriously our commitment to serve military customers and have developed a best-in-class approach to assist them.
 Navient was the first student loan servicer to launch a dedicated military benefits customer service team, website (Navient.com/military), and toll-free number.
-Navient's military benefits team offers a single point of contact for all calls from service members and their families to help them learn about and access the benefits designed for them, including interest rate benefits, deferment and other options.
+Navient's military benefits team supports service members and their families to access the benefits designed for them, including interest rate benefits, deferment and other options.